joakimk/excel_xml/README.markdown

 About
 =====

 A simple Excel XML generating library extracted from the project I'm currently working on.
-Originally created by Henrik Nyh.
+Originally created by Henrik Nyh / Auktionskompaniet.com.

 Dependencies
 =====